92 TOPPS BASEBALL ERROR CARDS

 One of the most famous errors from the ’92 Topps set is card #91 featuring Baltimore Orioles pitcher Rick Sutcliffe.
 On the normal version of this card, Sutcliffe is shown in an Orioles uniform from the 1991 season, his first with the team after being acquired in a late-August trade from the Cleveland Indians.
 Due to a photo swap error during production, a small number of cards instead picture Sutcliffe wearing the red pinstriped jersey of the Chicago Cubs, where he had spent the previous five seasons before being dealt.
 This swapped image error is now one of the key chase cards for 92 Topps collectors.

-Read also: LIST OF 1959 TOPPS BASEBALL CARDS
+Read also: TIPS ON SELLING BASEBALL CARDS

 Another major photo swap involves cards #609 (Bobby Thigpen) and #610 (Cory Snyder).
 Thigpen’s image was mistakenly placed on Snyder’s card, and vice versa.
 These swapped photo errors are also highly sought after pieces for any complete 92 Topps set.
 A similar error happened with cards #211 (Roberto Alomar) and #212 (Candy Maldonado) which saw their photos switched during production.